noahadhikari/binvox-stl-dataloader/README.md

 ### Acquiring Google credentials

-To acquire this key, go to `console.cloud.google.com/` and go to "APIs and Services".
-Enable the Google Drive API and then go to Credentials and enable an API key for Google Drive.

-Follow the quickstart here and see if you can get `quickstart.py` working: https://developers.google.com/drive/api/quickstart/python
+Follow the steps in the quickstart here and see if you can get `quickstart.py` working: https://developers.google.com/drive/api/quickstart/python

+This will set up the environment expected for `download_all_models.py`.

+NOTE: You may need to do the following steps before `quickstart.py` will work.

+Change the port on the line `creds = flow.run_local_server(port=0)` to be `port=8080` instead of `port=0`.
+Then do the following.

 You'll also need to create an OAuth client ID and add the following to its Authorized JavaScript origins (unsure of how many of these are necessary):
 - http://localhost